Treasure of the Golden Suns

 - Glittering Goldie's Big Damn Heroes moment in "Back to the Klondike," where she charges the villain with her shotgun blasting... while riding a bear!
 Scrooge's Plucky Girlfriend is just made of pure awesome.

 - The entire second half is one giant CMOA for Launchpad.
 The Beagle Boys use him as an unknowing patsy in all their robberies so he'll take the blame, and then they take Doofus hostage so he won't try and clear things up with the police.
-Launchpad then proceeds to fake his own death, locate the Beagle Boys' house, and saves Doofus while recovering the stolen money.
+On the spur of the moment and without any opportunity to consult someone else, Launchpad creates and pulls off a plan that fools not only the Beagle Boys and the Duckburg police, but also Scrooge, Mr. "Smarter Than the Smarties" himself.
+He then comes up with another clever plan to find the Beagles' hideout and rescues Doofus and retrieves the stolen money single-handedly.

 - Mrs. Beakley is pretty much a walking CMOA.
 Not only does she stand up her Viking kidnapper with all the brashness, determination, and ferocity you could ask for, but when Launchpad, who had been going to lead the team in the race that would determine if they could all leave Valhalla, loses his voice (thanks to the jealous queen's doctored water glass meant for Mrs. Beakley), she takes his place to lead the team.
 And to top it all off, when a rival racer cheats and knocks out a bridge on the racing course, she uses her operatic voice (the very reason she was kidnapped in the first place) to bring down an avalanche of ice and snow, letting her cross.